Tom and Bruce Shinn Fund

-About Tom & Bruce Shinn Tom and Bruce Shinn were native-plant enthusiasts who developed and maintained a wildflower garden at their home in Asheville.
-They traveled throughout the Southeast searching for plants and kept detailed records about propagation techniques.
+The Shinn grants are named in honor of Tom and Bruce Shinn, native plant enthusiasts who developed and maintained a wildflower garden at their home near Asheville.
+They traveled throughout the Southeast searching for plants and kept careful records about propagation techniques.
 Tom Shinn’s detailed propagation records became the basis for a native plant propagation handbook, first published by the NCNPS in 1977.

 Guidelines for Tom & Bruce Shinn Fund

-The Tom & Bruce Shinn Fund supports activities that are in keeping with the NCNPS mission to promote the enjoyment and conservation of North Carolina’s native plants and their habitats through education, protection, cultivation, and advocacy.
-This fund is awarded annually for an amount of up to $1,000.00.
-All applications for the Tom & Bruce Shinn Fund must be received by the last day of February.
+The Tom & Bruce Shinn Fund supports activities that are in keeping with the NCNPS mission “to promote the enjoyment and conservation of North Carolina’s native plants and their habitats through education, protection, cultivation, and advocacy.”
+All applications for Tom & Bruce Shinn Fund grants must be received by March 1.
 Notification will be made to applicants by May 1st of each year.

 - floristic inventories of local greenspace acqusitions or significant natural areas;